tsnellgrove/dark_castle3/doc/to_do.md

 						- TBD: elim special cases for 'meta' and 'help' in interp() and parser()
 						- TBD: elim meta_lst in interp()
 						- TBD: elim is_wait in app_main()
-						- TBD: process meta cmds as external function
+						- DONE: process meta cmds as external function
-						- TBD: elim meta_cmd()
 						- TBD: deep dive in interp() and clean-up
 			- TBD: return parse_err and eliminate 'error' case
 			- TBD: convert prep case to verb_do_prep_id and verb_id_prep_do shapes